-A doula is a person who provides emotional and physical support during pregnancy, childbirth and after delivery.
-A certified doula has taken a training program and passed an exam in how to assist pregnant women and their families prior to, during and after pregnancy.
+A doula is a person who provides emotional and physical and other support during pregnancy, childbirth and after delivery/or at the end of pregnancy.
+A certified doula has taken a training program(s) in how to assist pregnant persons, birth parent(s), partner(s), family, etc., prior to, during and after pregnancy.

-Doulas can perform different roles, depending on the needs of the mother:
+Doulas can perform different roles, depending on the needs of the pregnant persons, birth parent(s), partner(s), family, etc., :

-- Support women who are put on bed rest to prevent preterm labor. - They help with household tasks and childcare. - Provide continuous care during labor. - Support the new mom during the first few weeks after birth. - They help with care and feeding of the baby and household tasks.
+- Support pregnant persons who are put on bed rest to prevent preterm labor. - o They help with household tasks and support with sibling adjustment. - Provide continuous care during labor. - Support the pregnant persons, child, birth parent(s), partner(s), family, etc. during the first few weeks after birth. - o They help with care and feeding of the baby and household tasks.

-Before childbirth, a doula will typically meet with the expectant mother during the second or third trimester to get acquainted and answer questions about the birthing process, as well as help the mother understand labor and delivery procedures and possible complications.
+Before childbirth, a doula will typically meet with the pregnant persons, birth parent(s), partner(s), family, etc. during the second or third trimester to get acquainted and answer questions about the birthing process, as well as help the pregnant persons, birth parent(s), partner(s), family, etc., understand labor and delivery procedures and possible complications.
 They may also teach relaxation and breathing skills and help develop a birth plan, etc.

-A doula may be present throughout the labor process, continuously providing comfort and support, helping to communicate with the medical staff and the mother.
+A doula may be present throughout the labor process, continuously providing comfort and support, helping to communicate with the medical staff and the pregnant persons, birth parent(s), partner(s), family, etc..
 They will generally also offer pain-relief techniques, such as breathing techniques, relaxation techniques, massage, and laboring positions.

-After delivery, a doula can provide support and encouragement to the parents after bringing your baby home, teach the parents how to care for a new baby, support the father and any siblings and teach them how to help the mother.
-Doulas may also assist with breastfeeding education.
+After pregnancy, a doula can provide support and encouragement to the pregnant persons, birth parent(s), partner(s), family, etc. after bringing a baby home, teach the pregnant persons, birth parent(s), partner(s), family, etc. how to care for a new baby, support the pregnant persons, birth parent(s), partner(s), family, etc. and teach them how to help the pregnant persons.
+Doulas may also assist with breastfeeding education, etc.